Pool Heaters: What is the best pool heater or heating solution?

 In an ideal world, the heat you put into your pool would stay there, unfortunately, this is not the case.
 With an insulated cover, you can reduce heat loss but with an outside pool, you will find your pool loses quite a bit of heat.
 Your heater will have a thermostat which will keep your pool at a constant temperature, they usually start running after they detect around a 1-degree change.

 Below we have detailed some energy consumption examples based on pool size running from May to mid-September.

 |Pool Size (ft)||KW Required per day||KW Required per season|

 |20’ x 40’||116||15700|

-These figures are based on a 1-dgree loss per day and will vary depending on type of pool.
+These figures are based on a 1-degree loss per day and will vary depending on the type of pool.
 Below we have calculated the costs based on current energy prices.
 These do not include daily standing charges, this is to show you a price comparison between heat sources and costs.
-The COP measures how much heat is generated for each kw of electricity input.
+The COP measures how much heat is generated for each kW of electricity input.
 For example, a COP of 2 means that that 2kw of heat have been generated for every 1kw of electricity input.
-COP will change depending on outside air temperatures therefore the costs below are calculated assuming a constant COP of 3.
-But as you can see it is still cheaper to run a heat pump then an electric heater, but a gas heater is the next best solution.
+COP will change depending on outside air temperatures, therefore, the costs below are calculated assuming a constant COP of 3.
+But as you can see it is still cheaper to run a heat pump than an electric heater, but a gas heater is the next best solution.
 However, one thing to bear in mind is the rise of gas and oil prices over the next few years.

 Below is an example of energy usage by Bosta who manufacture the Hydro Pro Heat Pumps.